R. Curt Webb

-R. Curt Webb (born October 25, 1949 in Lehi, Utah) is an American politician and a Republican member of the Utah House of Representatives representing District 5 since January 1, 2009.
-Webb was non-consecutively a member from his March 3, 2003 appointment to fill the vacancy caused by the resignation of Representative Brent Parker until 31 December 2004.
+R. Curt Webb (born October 25, 1949, in Lehi, Utah) is an American politician and a former Republican member of the Utah House of Representatives representing District 5 from 2009 to 2018.
+Webb was non-consecutively a member from his March 3, 2003, appointment to fill the vacancy caused by the resignation of Representative Brent Parker until 31 December 2004.
 He lives in Providence, UT, with his wife Michaele, and their three children: Nathan, David, and Suzanne.

 Early life and career

 Webb earned his BA in business management from Utah State University in 1986.

 Political career

 During the 2016 General Session, Representative Webb served on the Infrastructure and General Government Appropriations Subcommittee, the House Political Subdivisions Committee and the House Business and Labor Committee.

+Webb resigned from the Utah House in October 2018 to begin a LDS mission assignment in Hawaii.

 2016 sponsored legislation

 Webb passed all of his three bills introduced during the 2016 General Session, giving him a 100% passage rate.
 He also floor sponsored SB0164S02 Local Government Modifications, SB0180 Optional Tax Increase Amendments, and SB0220S02 Non-judicial Foreclosure Amendments.